Why more migrant children are arriving at the U.S.-Mexico border By Reuters - Up News Info

 By Ted Hesson and Mica Rosenberg

-WASHINGTON (Reuters) – The number of migrants arriving at the U.S.-Mexico border this year is on pace to be the highest in 20 years, one of U.S. President Joe Biden’s top officials said this week, a rise that includes an increase in unaccompanied children.
+WASHINGTON (Reuters) – U.S. President Joe Biden will likely face questions during his first presidential news conference on Thursday about his handling of a rising number of unaccompanied children arriving at the U.S.-Mexico border.

-The Biden administration has struggled to house the growing number of children arriving without a parent or legal guardian, which has left the kids stuck in jail-like border facilities for days.
-Republicans have blamed Biden for relaxing immigration policies, while some Democrats are concerned about conditions in facilities and why children are being held for so long.
+The Biden administration has struggled to house the children arriving without a parent or legal guardian, which has left the kids stuck in crowded border facilities for days.

-Biden, a Democrat who took office on Jan.
-20, pledged to reverse many of the hard-line border policies of his Republican predecessor, former President Donald Trump.
-But less than two months into his presidency, he is dealing with an emerging humanitarian and political crisis.

 WHO ARE THE UNACCOMPANIED CHILDREN ARRIVING AT THE BORDER?